fbpx

 The Story Behind LinkedIn Security Flaw - December/2017

-Before i start , i have to thank Tom Warren from the @verge .. keep reading reading to know why ..
+Before I start, I have to thank Tom Warren from the @verge... keep reading to know why...

 Photo by Carl Court/Getty Images

-That was my first report to عنوان البريد الإلكتروني هذا محمي من روبوتات السبام. يجب عليك تفعيل الجافاسكربت لرؤيته., same day a Linkedin employee named 'Sanjay' reply back saying they will investigate it and get a response back to me when they have completed our analysis.
+I sent my first report to عنوان البريد الإلكتروني هذا محمي من روبوتات السبام. يجب عليك تفعيل الجافاسكربت لرؤيته., and received a response from a LinkedIn employee named Sanjay.
+He mentioned they would investigate the issue and get back to me.

-That being said, if you could find a way to automatically trigger code execution on user’s browser, please write to us and we will investigate your report.
+If you can find a way to trigger code execution automatically, please write back to us.

 Regards,